-Oh, heavenly creator of puff pastry.
+Oh, heavenly creator of puff pastry and pies.
 May we take a minute to thank you for everything you’ve done?
 Every morsel of chunky filling you’ve kept warm, before we slather it in sauce and gobble it down.
 Every 4am treat after a night on the schooners.
 And every road trip snack you’ve allowed us.
-Cheers, mate.

-Biting into flaky, buttery crust and getting a mouthful of juicy, piping hot goodness is nothing short of heaven; especially when you do that thing where you try to keep your mouth from burning and end up just speaking with your mouth full while fanning it with your hand, but also nodding because it’s so bloody good.
-Or am I the only one?
+Biting into flaky, buttery crust and getting a mouthful of juicy, piping hot goodness is nothing short of heaven, especially when you do that thing where you try to keep your mouth from burning and end up just speaking with your mouth full while fanning it with your hand, but also nodding because it’s so bloody good.

 The Pie Tin